AdguardTeam/dnsproxy/README.md

                                be specified multiple times
-      --all-servers            If specified, parallel queries to all configured upstream servers are enabled --fastest-addr           Respond to A or AAAA requests only with the fastest IP address --cache                  If specified, DNS cache is enabled --cache-size=            Cache size (in bytes).
+      --all-servers            If specified, parallel queries to all configured upstream servers are enabled --fastest-addr           Respond to A or AAAA requests only with the fastest IP address --timeout=               Timeout for outbound DNS queries to remote upstream servers in a human-readable form (default: 10s)
+      --cache                  If specified, DNS cache is enabled --cache-size=            Cache size (in bytes).
 Default: 64k --cache-min-ttl=         Minimum TTL value for DNS entries, in seconds.
 Capped at 3600.